 The central understanding in ABC™ is that some bones in the body go out of place in a direction that the body can’t self-correct because no muscles are available to pull in the direction needed to correct them.

-What that means is if a vertebra goes out of place in the forward direction, your body can’t pull it back in place – someone else will have to do it for you.
+What that means is if a vertebra goes out of place in the forward direction, your body can’t pull it back in place – someone else has to do it for you.
 And when that doesn’t happen, the body develops a series of compensation patterns as illustrated below.

 Note that the above image shows the sequence of compensations for just one bone going in a forward direction.
 In reality, there are many such occurrences throughout a person’s lifetime starting as early as prenatally in the womb.
 These multiple injuries get layered on top of each other separated by compensatory patterns.